AnushkaAn/air-quality-health-bayesian-analysis/README.md

 ## 👤 Author

-Built as a portfolio project for MSc Statistics with Data Science (University of Edinburgh) application.
+Built as a portfolio project.